ethereum/EIPs/EIPS/eip-token-metadata-JSON-schema.md

         },
         "description": {
             "type": "string",
-            "description": "Describes the asset to which this NFT represents", },
+            "description": "Describes the asset to which this token represents", },
         "image": {
             "type": "string",
-            "description": "A URI pointing to a resource with mime type image/* representing the asset to which this NFT represents.
+            "description": "A URI pointing to a resource with mime type image/* representing the asset to which this token represents.
 Consider making any images at a width between 320 and 1080 pixels and aspect ratio between 1.91:1 and 4:5 inclusive.", }
     }
 }